opsschool/curriculum/careers.rst

 Database Administrators, or DBAs, are specialists in managing the performance, security and stability of database systems.
-Once a common role, they are less frequently seen today and much of the work involved in this role has been replaced by more advanced database systems, automation and the up skilling of related roles.
+Once a common role, they are less frequently seen today and much of the work involved in this role has been replaced by more advanced database systems, automation and the growth of these skills in related roles.

 DBAs usually have specialised skills in managing the performance of database systems, are often experts in understanding database features like stored